Fossj117/fossj117.github.io/_posts/2024-01-21-chicken-on-ethereum.md

 I start the game by deploying a version of the game's smart contract and putting in $X$ ETH and revealing the first $K$ bits of my (256-bit) private key.

-You can challenge me by also putting up $X$ eth, and revealing the first $K' > K$ bits of your private key.
+You can challenge me by also putting up $X$ ETH, and revealing the first $K' > K$ bits of your private key.

 Then, it is my turn again.
 I have three options.
 I can:

-1. **Raise**: deposit another $X$ ETH and reveal $K' > K$ bits.
+1. **Raise**: deposit another $X$ ETH and reveal $K'' > K'$ bits.
 2. **Fold**: give up and concede all the ETH in the contract to you.
 3. **Call your bluff**: if I do this, I post an additional $X$ ETH and you have to post the rest of your private key (starting with the $K'$ bits currently posted) and a new wallet address.
     * If you were bluffing, I get all the ETH in the contract.
     * If you were telling the truth, you get all the ETH in the contract (sent to the new wallet you posted).

 If I choose to "raise", the game goes back to you and you have the same choices.
 The game continues until someone folds or calls a bluff.
+If someone fails to respond within some amount of time, they automatically concede the game.

 Some possible variants:
 * Maybe you can only if you have at least $10X$ ETH in your wallet (to make sure there are "stakes" to revealing your key).